Forza Horizon 4 has received its first major post-launch

 For more on Forza Horizon 4, be sure to read our in-depth

 review of it, which calls the shared

 experiences fused into the definitive automotive open-world package, ready to

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.